Chart Color Schemes

 South Ripley's residents boast exceedingly positive health performance metrics with very low prevalence of common health conditions across all age groups

-Health outcomes data shows exceptional results across South Ripley, with very low prevalence of common health conditions across all age groups.
-The rate of private health cover is very high at approximately 55% of the total population (~3,623 people), compared to 49.9% across Greater Brisbane.
+Health outcomes data shows exceptional results across South Ripley with very low prevalence of common health conditions across all age groups.
+The rate of private health cover stands at approximately 55% of the total population (around 3,293 people), compared to 50.5% across Greater Brisbane.

-Mental health issues and asthma are the most common medical conditions in the area, impacting 8.7 and 8.4% of residents respectively.
-A total of 77.6% of residents declare themselves completely clear of medical ailments, compared to 62.2% across Greater Brisbane.
-As of 31 December 2020, 3.7% of residents are aged 65 and over (242 people), which is lower than the 15.3% in Greater Brisbane.
-Health outcomes among seniors require more attention than the broader population.
+Mental health issues and asthma were found to be the most prevalent medical conditions in the area, impacting 8.7 and 8.4% of residents respectively.
+A total of 77.6% of residents declared themselves completely clear of medical ailments, compared to 62.2% across Greater Brisbane.
+South Ripley has 3.7% of its population aged 65 and over (around 220 people), which is lower than the 15.3% in Greater Brisbane.
+Despite this, health outcomes among seniors warrant more attention than those of the broader population.

 Frequently Asked Questions - Health